Tatjana Jurić

 Tatjana Jurić (born February 10, 1982) is a Croatian television and radio presenter, and former model.

-Jurić was born in Zagreb, and later moved to Milan to model.
+Jurić was born in Zagreb and later moved to Milan to work as a model.
 In 2005, she joined the Exploziv television show on RTL Televizija.
-In 2008, she became host of season one of Hrvatski Top Model, the Croatian version of America's Next Top Model.
-She has also hosted Exkluziv s Tatjanom Jurić (Exclusive with Tatjana Jurić), and has hosted radio programs.
-In 2011, she appeared as a contestant of Season 6 of Ples sa zvijezdama (the Croatian Dancing with the Stars).
+In 2008, she became the host of season one of Hrvatski Top Model, the Croatian version of America's Next Top Model.
+She has also hosted Exkluziv s Tatjanom Jurić (Exclusive with Tatjana Jurić), and radio programs.
+In 2011, she was a contestant on Season 6 of Ples sa zvijezdama (the Croatian Dancing with the Stars).

 She studied political science at the University of Zagreb.